orchest/orchest/docs/source/fundamentals/projects.rst

 .. note::
    💡 The ``/data`` directory is accessible by all pipelines across all projects, even by jobs.

+Inside your code (that run inside :ref:`environments <environments>`) you can access your files using relative paths.
+In case your are looking to use absolute path, all files of a project are mounted to the ``/project-dir`` directory.

 Getting started
 ---------------
 .. tip::